simonegiacomelli/python-to-cpp/README.md

-## Simple example of communication between python
+## Simple example of communication between python and cpp using files

 Parameters are passed using text files.
 - One text file for the input written by python and by from cpp.